moderndatacompany/dataos.info/docs/resources/lens/sql_apis/query_format.md

 <aside class="callout">

-🗣️ When querying dimension and measure together add `GROUP BY` clause
+🗣️ When querying dimension and measure together add `GROUP BY` clause:

 ```sql
 SELECT country, MEASURE(total_customers) FROM customer GROUP BY 1;